stuartellis/sve-personal-website/content/articles/copier-project-maintenance.md

 [Copier](https://copier.readthedocs.io/en/stable/) enables you to continuously update software projects from templates, so that you can maintain consistent configurations across many projects.
 A project can receive files from multiple Copier templates.
-This means that you can maintain sets of templates that each manage configuration for a particular capability and mix templates into projects as they are needed.
+This means that you can maintain sets of templates that each manage configuration for a particular capability and then mix templates into projects as they are needed.

 ## How It Works